EFFECTIVE DATE: JULY 19, 2021

 - To send periodic emails

-- We may use the email address to send User information and updates pertaining to PerformLine and COMPLY Conferences.
+- We may use the email address to send User information and updates pertaining to PerformLine and our COMPLY Conference.
 It may also be used to respond to their inquiries, questions, and/or other requests

 If at any time the User would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email or User may contact us via our Site.
 Please note that if Users have opted-in to receive offers from sponsors of our conferences and webinars, PerformLine will send such Users’ registration information (e.g, name, title and company) to these sponsors and the collection, use and disclosure of such information will be governed by the privacy policies of such sponsors .
 Users should contact such sponsors if they wish to opt-out of receiving emails from these sponsors.